 - Child’s age and permanent address

-Please note that at the time of booking there is a $60 + GST domestic and $66.00 international unaccompanied fee that will be included in the total cost payable.
+Please note that at the time of booking there is a $99.00 unaccompanied minor fee that will be included in the total cost payable.

 Parents or guardian are required to have the minor at the airport no later than 60 minutes prior to the scheduled departure of the flight for domestic services and 90 minutes prior to the scheduled departure for international services.

 The unaccompanied minor form can be collected from the ticketing desk or Customer Service Officer (dependent on which airport you are travelling from) and is required to be completed during check in.

 Airnorth may request proof of age at check-in.
 Children and infants are subject to the same identification requirements as adults, where they have an approved form of photographic identification.
 Approved forms of identification include current passport, current student ID (with photo).
 Other forms of accepted identification include birth certificate and Statutory Declaration from School, Doctor or Police.

 Exceptions from the identification requirements are given for children and infants travelling:

 For group travel, the adult responsible for and travelling with the group is to present a letter from the organisation (for example, school or sporting group) that includes the purpose of the trip, name, date of birth and gender of the responsible adult, plus names, date of birth and gender of each of the children.

 If the child is travelling with a parent or guardian, their name must be recorded on the back of their parent or guardian’s boarding pass.

 To save confusion or delays at the airport, ensure that you have the appropriate identification for all members of your travelling party.